ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 In sorting operations such as `np.sort`, `np.lexsort`, `np.argsort`, masked elements will be treated as greater than the greatest value of the `MaskedArray`'s dtype.
 In other words they will sort to the "end" of the sorted array.

 For `np.max`, `np.min`, `np.argmin`, and `np.argmax`, non-masked values are returned before any masked value.
 In other words, these will only return a masked value, or index of a masked value, if all input values were masked.
-Note that the `arg*` methods will return `ndarrays` or `int` scalars, following the discussion of indexing-like operations above.
+The `arg*` methods will return `ndarrays` or `int` scalars, following the discussion of indexing-like operations above.

 Views and Copies
 ----------------